sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-airnavradar.md

 ---
-description: 'If you wish to feed AirNav RadarBox, follow the steps below.'
+description: 'If you wish to feed AirNav Radar, follow the steps below.'
 ---

-# Feeding RadarBox
+# Feeding Airnav Radar

-[RadarBox](https://www.radarbox.com/) is a flight tracking company that displays aircraft & flight information in real-time on a map.
-RadarBox offers flight data such as latitude and longitude positions, origins and destinations, flight numbers, aircraft types, altitudes, headings and speeds.
-Based in Tampa, Florida, with a R&D center in Europe, RadarBox’s business operations include providing related data to aviation service providers worldwide.
+[Airnav Radar](https://www.airnavradar.com/) is a flight tracking company that displays aircraft & flight information in real-time on a map.
+Airnav Radar offers flight data such as latitude and longitude positions, origins and destinations, flight numbers, aircraft types, altitudes, headings and speeds.
+Based in Tampa, Florida, with a R&D center in Europe, Airnav Radar’s business operations include providing related data to aviation service providers worldwide.

-`rbfeeder` is a RadarBox's client program to transmit ADS-B and Mode S data to RadarBox.
+`rbfeeder` is a Airnav Radar's client program to transmit ADS-B and Mode S data to Airnav Radar.

-In exchange for your data, RadarBox will give you a Business Plan.
+In exchange for your data, Airnav Radar will give you a Business Plan.
 If this is something of interest, you may wish to feed your data to them.

-The docker image [`ghcr.io/sdr-enthusiasts/docker-radarbox`](https://github.com/sdr-enthusiasts/docker-radarbox) contains `rbfeeder` and all of its required prerequisites and libraries.
+The docker image [`ghcr.io/sdr-enthusiasts/docker-airnavradar`](https://github.com/sdr-enthusiasts/docker-airnavradar) contains `rbfeeder` and all of its required prerequisites and libraries.
 This needs to run in conjunction with `ultrafeeder` \(or another Beast provider\).

 ## Getting a Sharing Key